se7enxweb/exponentialbasic/README.md

 - Exponential Basic version 2 Kernel Transformed into Exponential 3 Kernel in Directory Structure and Storage of Code.
 This was then transformed into a hybrid of Exponential 2.4.0.0 kernel and Exponential 6 kernel sub system classes forming Exponential v2.4.0.1 our second version.

-- Exponential Basic supports specific overrideable INI File configuration settings.
+- Exponential Basic supports specific overridable INI File configuration settings.
 Try it today and load your database and other minor customizations isolated and overriding thr dedault settings in new file ```settings/override/site.ini.php```.

+- Exponential Basic supports a rather larger amount of customizable settings organized into groups or blocks which can completely change the display and configuration of your Exponential Basic website.
+Use INI settings overrides (described above) to completely customized Exponential Basic in hundreds of different ways.
+   - One configuration many users do is to define a global default section across all module settings blocks DefaultSection settings values to make EB display a single design frame.php for all functions of a user facing website unique to your own website requirements.
+   - Today we recommend starting with the ```ecommerce``` design for your default section (configured in the admin under ezsitemanager / sections).
+      - In the future we will release a customized example ini settings file which clearly documents these changes for you to use as a basis for your own custom settings override:  ```settings/override/site.ini.php```.
+      - We will also document briefly the instructions for the steps to use this example settings and the admin steps required to activate a design in a new section + design + language configuration.

 - Administration that makes creating content quick and simple.